karakun/karakun.github.io/_posts/2024-12-12-Hackergarten.md

 with or would like to contribute to.
 We are aware that several open-source projects have spent time welcoming new contributors, and you can find issues marked as ["good first contribution"](https://github.com/search?q=label%3A%22good+first+contribution%22+state%3Aopen&type=issues) or ["hackergarten"](https://github.com/search?q=label%3Ahackergarten+state%3Aopen&type=issues).
 However, it is precisely this that makes Hackergarten such a unique event.
 The event has a clear starting point, people with passion in IT and a willingness to make the world a better place, one contribution at the time.

-Here you can see the list of topics we proposed tonight:
+Here you can see the list of topics we proposed:

 * Asciidoctor Plugin / Antora Plugin
 * Mastodon setup on (h) Cloud (Bash)